Practical guide: The different types of specific housing in Spain

 Advantages and disadvantages

-• Possible access to renovation and maintenance subsidies.
+• Possible access to subsidies for renovation and maintenance.

 • Generally higher maintenance costs.

-• More complex administrative procedures for all modifications.
+• More complex administrative procedures for any modifications.

-Pisos bancarios are real estate assets held by banking institutions, generally resulting from mortgage executions (foreclosures).
-These properties were repossessed by the banks when borrowers defaulted on their mortgage payments.
+Pisos bancarios are real estate assets held by banking institutions, typically resulting from mortgage foreclosures (property seizures).
+These properties have been recovered by banks following the default of borrowers who could no longer meet their mortgage payments.

-• Prices are generally below market values, as banks prefer to resell quickly to generate cash.
+• Prices generally below market values, as banks prioritize rapid resale to recover liquidity.

-• Savings on commission and tax charges, including the tasaciónwhich is already paid by the bank.
+• Savings on commission and tax fees, including the tasación, since it is already carried out and covered by the bank.

-• Advantageous financing conditions, with specific credit offers from owner banks.
+• Advantageous financing conditions, with specific credit offers provided by the owning banks.

-Despite their advantages, these homes require a few precautions:
+Despite their advantages, these properties require some precautions:

-• Thorough check of the property's condition (some may require major renovations).
+• Thorough verification of the property's condition (some may require significant renovations).

 • Analysis of the neighborhood and its potential development.

-• It is important to compare with local market prices to check whether the discount is really advantageous.
+• It is important to compare with local market prices to verify if the discount is genuinely advantageous.

 Conclusion

 The Spanish real estate market offers several specific types of housing that can represent interesting opportunities depending on your situation and objectives.
-OPVs are an affordable solution for people on modest incomes, including foreign residents.
-Homes in historic areas offer unique character, but are subject to regulatory constraints.
-Last but not least, bank-financed housing can present attractive acquisition opportunities with attractive financing terms.
+VPO housing provides an affordable solution for people with modest incomes, including foreign residents.
+Housing in historical areas offers a unique charm but imposes regulatory constraints.
+Finally, bank-owned properties can present acquisition opportunities at advantageous prices with favorable financing conditions.

-Before committing yourself, make sure you are fully informed about the specific features and access conditions of each type of property.
-Ideally with the help of a real estate professional like those at Terreta Spain, who know the local Spanish market and its particularities inside out.
+Before committing, inform yourself precisely about the specific features and conditions of access to each type of property, ideally with the help of a real estate professional such as those at Terreta Spain, who are familiar with the local Spanish market and its particularities.

 Sources: Idealista, Tinsa

-Can a foreigner buy a VPO home in Spain?
+Can a foreigner buy a VPO property in Spain?

-Yes, a foreigner with a residence permit can apply, provided he or she meets the eligibility criteria (income, residence, etc.).
+Yes, a foreigner with a residence permit can apply, provided they meet the eligibility criteria (income, residence, etc.).

-Yes, but resale is subject to certain restrictions.
-You must respect a maximum price set by the authorities, and sometimes obtain prior authorization.
+Yes, but the resale is regulated.
+It must respect a maximum price set by the administration and sometimes obtain prior authorization.

 Is it risky to buy a bank-owned property?

-Not necessarily, but it's important to check the condition of the property, as some require major work.
-It's also a good idea to study the neighborhood.
+Not necessarily, but it is important to thoroughly check the condition of the property, as some require significant work.
+It is also recommended to study the neighborhood.

-Can I renovate a home located in a protected historic zone?
+Can I renovate a property located in a historical protection zone?

-Yes, but the work is strictly regulated.
-Any modification, even of the interior, may require special authorization.
+Yes, but the works are strictly regulated.
+Any modification, even interior, may require special authorization.

-Is it easier to obtain a mortgage for a bank home?
+Is it easier to obtain a mortgage for a bank-owned property?

 In most cases, yes.
-Banks offer attractive financing packages to facilitate the sale of their properties.
+Banks offer attractive financing offers to facilitate the sale of their properties.

 Share the Post: